mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 #### ignore

-Configures the files to be ignored by the RSS feed.
-Allows the use of glob syntax, for example, to ignore markdown files in specific directories.
+Configure files to be ignored by RSS, allowing the usage of glob syntax, for example, to ignore markdown files in a specific directory.

 ```json
 {